samjonester/samjonester.github.io/_posts/2017-12-13-culling-conditionals.md

 Conditionals mix multiple levels of abstraction in one neat little package.
 Here's a list of things that I have to keep in my head while I'm reading a conditional:

 1. The shape of the conditional to understand the available paths through the application.
-1. The scope of multiple variables as their used within the conditional.
+1. The scope of multiple variables as they're used within the conditional.
 1. The values that are used to determine which path to follow.
    \* _This often means understanding the structure of a deeply nested object._
 1. The actual code being executed within each path.